Code Of Ethics

-- To explain and support their decisions so that editors and authors can understand the basis of their comments, and to provide reference to published work, where appropriate.
+- To explain and support their decisions so that editors and authors can understand the basis of their comments and provide reference to published work, where appropriate.

-- To inform the editor of any similarity between the submitted manuscript and another either published.
+- To inform the editor of any similarity between the submitted manuscript and another published one.

 - To ensure that all unpublished data, information, interpretation and discussion remain confidential and not to use reported work in unpublished, submitted articles for their own research.

 - To alert the editor if a manuscript contains plagiarized material.